 See the sites of the Hauptmarkt

-There is a lot going on in the Hauptmarkt, so it’s an area you shouldn’t miss in Nuremberg.
+There is a lot going on in the Hauptmarkt, so it’s an area you shouldn’t miss.
 In the center of the historic old town, the square hosts regular markets and is the location of the city’s most iconic church and an opulent fountain.

 The Hauptmarkt plaza is the site of daily markets.
 The square fills with vendors selling fresh produce, flowers, pastries, and more.
 There is also a group of food trucks where you can get German, Lebanese, and other international cuisines for a quick, inexpensive lunch.